atomaszewicz/Simpsons/README.md

 ![gold_rate1](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/gold_rate1.png?raw=TRUE)

 The trend curve shows that the IMDb score doesn't fluctuate that much during the 6 golden seasons.
-Modelling the quality %% the difference between the max and min of the regression is less than 2/5 of a point (with a linear regression this difference shrinks to 0.07 points).
+A curve fitted to the ratings fluctuates little over the period.
+The difference between the max and min of the regression is less than 2/5 of a point (with a linear fit this difference shrinks to 0.07 points).
 Lastly, the average "Golden Age" episode rating is 8.2, which has a zscore just above 1 compared to the series average of 7.4.
 So it seems the "Golden Age" is real, the show did have 6 seasons where the episodes were fairly consistent in quality.

 ## Treehouse of Horror

-On the topic of higher-than-average quality, The Simpson's annual "Treehouse of Horror" episodes are some of my personal favorite episodes, and with Halloween only a couple weeks away, what better time to find out if these episodes are truly great, or I'm clouded by the fun of the spooky atmosphere.
+On the topic of higher-than-average quality, The Simpson's annual "Treehouse of Horror" (ToH) episodes are some of my personal favorite episodes, and with Halloween only a couple weeks away, what better time to find out if these episodes are truly great, or i'm clouded by the fun of the spooky atmosphere.

-For the past 27 Halloweens The Simpsons has aired a triplet of shorts that pay homage to, or parody, films, television shows, literature, EC Comics, and of course episodes of [The Twilight Zone](https://www.youtube.com/watch?v=SFokFDyDGgs).
-These episodes allow the writers to break the show's [canon](https://en.wikipedia.org/wiki/Canon_(fiction)) and imagine the characters in new ways.
-However, these are some of the most fun episodes, and the insane skills of the animators and writers are showcased as they raise the bar year after year.
+For the past 27 Halloweens The Simpsons has aired a triplet of shorts that pay homage to, or parody, films, television shows, comics, and of course episodes of [The Twilight Zone](https://www.youtube.com/watch?v=SFokFDyDGgs).
+These episodes allow the writers to break the show's [canon](https://en.wikipedia.org/wiki/Canon_(fiction)) and write the characters in fantastic situations.

-The ToH episodes score slightly above average, with a mean of 7.6 compared with the series 7.4, and the "Golden Age" ToH episodes average 8.5, compared with the 6-season average of 8.2.
-The season-normalized scores tell us that the Halloween specials are 4% better than an average episode that season.
+As we saw earlier "Treehouse of Horror V", which is rated 9.1, is one of the series highest scoring episodes, while the worst ToH episode, and the only installment with a score lower than the season's average, is the 22nd installment of the Halloween special, which scores 6.6, with a zscore of -1 for the series, and -0.2 for that season.

-As we saw earlier is "Treehouse of Horror V", which is rated 9.1, is one of the series highest scoring episodes, but the worst ToH episode, and the only installment with a score lower than the season's average, is the 22nd installment of the Halloween special, which scores 6.6, with a zscore of -1 for the series, and -0.2 for that season.
+Though all but one ToH episodes score above average, they don't score that far above the mean.
+The ToH episodes average score is 7.6 compared with the series 7.4.
+Even during the "Golden Age" the ToH shows stand out, averaging 8.5 compared with the overall 6-season average of 8.2.

 ![treehouse_boxplot](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/treehouse_boxplot.png?raw=true)